SamuelNoesslboeck/articles/bugsy/new_battery_pack.md

 > Creation date: 03/09/2024 (yes i was that motivated on the first day)

-The bugsy uses LiPo-battery cells like most small-dimension robots and as practical as they turn out to be they sadly also have a lot of issues ...
+The bugsy uses, like most small-dimension robots, LiPo battery cells and as practical as they turn out to be, they sadly also have a lot of issues ...

 ## LiPo cells and their pros and cons

 Probably the best thing about LiPo cells is their high energy density.
 That means while taking very little space they deliver decent voltage with magnificent discarge rates, even described in a spectial unit **C**.
-If a battery has 20 *C*, it can completely discharge itself from max to zero *20 times an hour*.
-Why such a specific unit one might ask, just like I asked myself at first.
-However just by simply multiplying this unit with the capacity given in **Amp-Hours** one can get the *short circuit or max output amps of this battery*.
+If a battery has 20 *C*, it can completely discharge itself from max to zero *20 times per hour*.
+Why such a specific unit one, including myself, might ask.
+However just by simply multiplying this unit with the capacity given in **Amp-Hours**, one can get the *short circuit or max output amps of this battery*.
 So if our battery mentioned earlier has a capacity of 1500mAh, then it can output 30000mA or 30A.

 However due to the chemical reaction in such a LiPo cell it can only procude around 3.7V, meaning that it even multicell versions are drastically limited to these kind of steps: